dante-nl/TTV-Follow-Count/README.md

 # Twitch-Follow-Count
-Script that uses Python and twitchAPI to write a twitch channels current follow count to a text file.
+Script that uses Python and twitchAPI to write a Twitch Channel's current follower count to a text file.
 Primarily made for a simple follower counter in OBS.

 ## Prerequisites
 - **Python** installed and running on your system